Trentino Tyrolean Autonomist Party

 The Trentino Tyrolean Autonomist Party (Partito Autonomista Trentino Tirolese, PATT) is a regionalist, autonomist, Christian-democratic and centrist political party in Trentino, Italy.

-The PATT is the unofficial counterpart of the South Tyrolean People's Party (SVP), active in South Tyrol.
-The two are members of the European People's Party (EPP) and have contested together several general and European Parliament elections.
+The PATT, heir of the Trentino Tyrolean People's Party, is the unofficial counterpart of the South Tyrolean People's Party (SVP), active in South Tyrol.
+The two are members of the European People's Party (EPP) and usually contest general and European Parliament elections together.
+Simone Marchiori is the party's current secretary, Mauro Verones president and Franco Panizza honorary president.
+The PATT has led the provincial government with Carlo Andreotti in 1994–1999 and Ugo Rossi in 2013–2018, as well as the regional government with Andreotti in 2002–2004 (when the office of president was not rotational) and again with Rossi in 2014–2016.

-Simone Marchiori is the party's current secretary, Franco Panizza its president.
-Ugo Rossi, a former leader, was the president of Trentino in 2013–2018.
-Marchiori, Panizza and Rossi are centrists and long supported the Centre-left coalition with the Democratic Party and the Union for Trentino (PATT's coalition partners since 2002).
-Former president Walter Kaswalder, who was evicted from the party in January 2017, held a more conservative (and traditional) position, that resonated well with the party's grassroots.
-Most Kaswalder's followers, notably including Dario Chilovi and Linda Tamanini (another former president), as well as the group around Mauro Ottobre (the PATT's representative in the Chamber of Deputies in 2013–2018) and the "Tyrolean" nationalists and separatists led by Giuseppe Corona, have left the party too.
+The party has had a diverse membership and, as a result, frequently experienced internal conflicts and splits.
+Centrists like Marchiori, Panizza and Rossi supported the centre-left coalition with the Democratic Party and the Union for Trentino in 2002–2018.
+Andreotti, Franco Tretter, Giacomo Bezzi and, lately, Walter Kaswalder, expelled in 2017, held a more conservative (and traditional) position, that resonated well with the party's grassroots.
 However, the alliance with the centre-left was broken in the run-up to the 2018 provincial election.
+The party later aligned with the centre-right coalition and especially with the alike autonomist Lega Trentino for the 2023 provincial election; in the process, Rossi switched to the centrist Action party in 2021, while several centre-left figures, notably including Luigi Panizza and Dario Pallaoro, left the party and joined Autonomy House.

 History

 Background and foundation

 The party was founded on 25 July 1948 as the Trentino Tyrolean People's Party (PPTT).
 The party's best results were in the first regional election of 1948 (16.8%) and in 1978 (13.1%).
 Between 1972 and 1976, the PPTT was represented in the Italian Senate by Sergio Fontanari.

-In 1982 a split between the conservative wing, led by Franco Tretter, and the centrist wing, led by longstanding leader Enrico Pruner, occurred.
+In 1982, a split between the conservative wing, led by Franco Tretter, and the centrist wing, led by longstanding leader Enrico Pruner, occurred.
 The first group retained the name of the party, but then changed it to Trentino Tyrolean Autonomist Union (UATT), while the latter took the name of Integral Autonomy (AI).
 In the 1983 regional election the combined score of the two parties was 14.4%.

-In 1988 the UATT and AI were finally merged to form the PATT.
+In 1988, the UATT and AI were finally merged to form the PATT.